BSc (Hons) Professional Practice in Supply Chain Leadership

 This apprenticeship is suitable for school/college leavers and career changers who wish to pursue a career in supply chain, or those already in supply chain roles.

-It will allow apprentices to combine workplace learning opportunities with theoretical knowledge gained through a number of formal classes which are relevant to the organisation in which they work.
+It will allow apprentices to combine current workplace learning opportunities with theoretical knowledge gained through a number of formal classes which are relevant to the organisation in which they work.

 The Supply Chain Leadership Professional Integrated Degree Apprenticeship has been specially designed and is delivered in partnership with CP Training - a business-led education provider dedicated to delivering supply chain excellence.